“Divinely Gifted”. National Socialism's Favoured Artists in the Federal Republic

 Tickets for the Pei building

 The visit of the Deutsches Historisches Museum is possible without online ticket.
 We recommend an online ticket with a time window, if you want to ensure your visit on a specific date.
-Due to the current situation, tickets can only be booked four weeks in advance.
-Tickets for the next 4 weeks will be released every month on the 1st and the 15th.
+Due to the current situation, tickets can only be booked two weeks in advance.
+Tickets for the next two weeks will be released every month on the 1st and the 15th.

 On Berlin Museums Sunday, every first Sunday of the month admission is free.
 Tickets for this are available via the Museums Sunday website.